isabella232/ContentTypeDeploymentPnP/SharePoint Online/README.md

     > Once you have changed the other options as required, select this option to begin executing the script.

     L\: Change Log file path (Currently: 'C:\Users\<username>\Documents\OPSScriptLog.txt')
     > You can opt to log the script actions to a different path.
-Default value is in the current User's profile under 'Documents\OPSScriptLog.txt'.
+Default value is in the current User's profile under 'Documents\OPSScriptLog<date>.txt'.

 5. The script will automatically parse your Microsoft 365 Tenant name from the CSV file, please confirm this is correct and continue.]
     ![SPO_ConfirmTenant](./README-Images/SPO_ConfirmTenant.png)